sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 ```
 python3 extract-hab-metadata-from-image-links.py
 ```
-I set the input to be the file 'deduped_image_links.csv' (outputted by the script above) and the output will be named 'output_hab_imgs_metadata.csv'.
+I set the input to be the file `deduped_image_links.csv` (outputted by the script above) and the output will be named `output_hab_imgs_metadata.csv`.
 However, you can adapt this to your own needs in the "Run the script" section of the code (towards the very end, denoted by a comment).

 The script will achieve the following things:
 - **Transforms image links**: Converts image links into viewer links and METS XML links.
 These make it easier for you to click into the book, as the links we saved before only lead to the downloadable image from where there is no way to directly look though the book (in case you need context or need to find out what book the image is actually from).